OctopusDeploy/docs/docs/deployment-process/variables/binding-syntax.md

 `#{Name}`

 To reference a variable named `Name` from within the value of another variable.
+See [output variables](/docs/deployment-process/variables/output-variables.md) for a working example.

 The binding syntax used by Octopus also supports many other constructs, such as loops, conditionals, and filters.
 You can [learn more in the variable substitution syntax](/docs/deployment-process/variables/variable-substitution-syntax.md) section.